 Other than the pongal vadai we have a few good ideas that will make your lunch and dinner better.

-Flatbreads, chappatis or tortillas find their sanctuary in my house till they get reused as vaghreli roti.
-It is easy filling and tastier than the flatbread deal which agrees with all at home.
+Flatbreads, chappatis or tortillas: find their sanctuary in my house till they get reused as vaghreli roti.
+It is easy to fill and tastier than the flatbread deal which agrees with all at home.

-Reuse the leftover rice as pakoras for snack time with some spinach or moringa, try this recipe link -Rice pakoras.
-Alternatively, you can keep the time as sunrise fryums to use later.
-Fry up some during snack time or with lunch.
+Rice: Reuse the leftover rice as pakoras for snack time with some spinach or moringa, try this recipe link -Rice pakoras.
+Alternatively, you can keep the time as sundried snacks like the rice vadams we make.

-Being that idly loving mum, it is not unusual for us to have extra idlies.
-In a previous blog post we explored 3 ways to favour idly upma, try one or try all.
+Idli: Being that idly loving mum, it is not unusual for us to have extra idlies.
+In a previous blog post, we explored 3 ways to flavour idly upma, try one or try all.

-The powdery leftover part of granola doesn’t go to waste but rather in snack boxes.
-Try out our granola cookies to make that change
+Granola: The powdery leftover part of granola doesn’t go to waste but rather in snack boxes.
+Try out our granola cookies to make that change.

-Curry buns stuff the thicker curries into slider buns and are that delicious curry bun and see how easily they disappear
+Curry: buns stuffed with thicker curries are our delicious curry bun and see how easily they disappear in the lunchboxes without any fuss.

 If the quirky ideas to repurpose some meals that you have made are useful let us know in your comments.
 If you have other ones that come in handy let us also try them.